nickisnoble/djr-testkit/README.md

 1. `$ npm i` install dependencies
 2. `$ npm run build:static` Build the static version
-3. Copy `dist/type-tester.umd.js` to whereever JS lives in your project.
+3. Copy `dist/type-tester.umd.js` to wherever JS lives in your project.

 Then: